 With over 50 million monthly users, Tinder is a breeding ground for bots.
 Often, dating websites introduce their own bots in order to maintain the perception that the male-female ratio is equal.
 On the other hand, bots often prefer dating websites because of the greater chances of communication that emerge, both due to the design of the app and the number of people using it.

 On apps like Tinder and OkCupid, you may swipe right on someone who you think would be a good match.
 The conversation begins and then, just when you think this should proceed to the next level, your lover sends you the most romantic message of all: asking you to sign up for some website or newsletter.
+Because of such examples to spot scammers on OkCupid and Tinder you can even lose faith in people.

 Thanks to the internet, people have come up with several successful methods to avoid being scammed and wasting their time.
 We have chosen some of the most popular and successful ones, which are naturally most often recommended, so let start with our 5 examples to spot scammers on OkCupid and Tinder!